 It was in 1888 that the Club du Bouledogue Français was founded and a few more years after that for the French Bulldog was formally recognized.

 The majority of people (58% of the total survey) paid between $975 and $1950 on their French Bulldog puppy.
 If you’d like to see this data, please see below:

 |Puppy Cost ($)||% of Total|

-It takes a lot of time, a lot of effort and a lot of money to bring these little Frenchie’s into this world and it is not without risk.
+It takes a lot of time, a lot of effort, and a lot of money to bring little Frenchie’s into the world, and this is not without risk.

-So, yes – there is profit to be made but considering the length of time it takes, the risks involved and the costs involved before you see a dime, being a breeder is certainly not for everyone!
+So, yes – there is profit to be made but considering the length of time it takes, the risks and the costs involved before you see a dime, being a breeder is certainly not for everyone!